kyma-project/serverless/components/serverless/README.md

 Build and install the libgit2 binary required by the Function Controller on macOS.
 Follow these steps:

-1. Navigate to the Function Controller's root directory and verify the version of git2go:
+1. Navigate to the root directory and verify the version of git2go:

    ```bash
    cat go.mod | grep git2go